 Table of Contents

-This issue can be resolved with multiple methods, so first, we will start with the least performant steps, and gradually increase the complexity.
+This issue can be resolved with multiple methods, so first we will start with the least performant steps, then will gradually increase the complexity.

 - Instead of using HTTP, use HTTPS